SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 9. You must submit a report explaining how each function is implemented, including the performance analysis of RDT.（15 pts）

 **Bonus**: Any mechanism that improves the RDT transfer rate is permitted.
 If you have any ideas, please confirm with the instructors or SAs before you start. **(20 bonus pts)**

 We will give the bonus points based on the performance of your implemented sockets.
 The metrics to evaluate the performance of your RDTSocket are **throughput of your socket/throughput of python UDP and the RTT** (tentatively).
 We will set a baseline (to be announced later) for this metric.
 Any groups that perform higher than the baseline can get bonus points.
 We will rank your performance among all the groups in the class.
+You must test the performance during the final demonstration.

 <!-- ## 2.2 Presentation (30 pts)
-For the final presentation:
+For the final demonstration:
 1. Add a debug mode to the RDTSocket to print out information about the transmission process.
-2. Introduce how you implemented congestion control, flow control, and the pipeline.
+2. Introduce how you implemented all the mechanisms, such as congestion control, flow control, and the pipeline.
 3. Explain how you tested and evaluated the performance of your implementation.

 You will need to create a video of about 5-8 minutes containing the contents described above. -->